The Research File System (RFS) at Indiana University

 Requesting an account

-To request an account on the Scholarly Data Archive (SDA) or Research File System (RFS), use the Account Management Service (AMS):
+To request an account on the Scholarly Data Archive (SDA) or Research File System (RFS):

 After submitting your account request, UITS will notify you via email when your account is ready for use.